biocore/emperor/doc/source/tutorials/animations.rst

 .. note::
    When plots are generated with Emperor, only columns where all values are numeric can be animated as a *gradient* category.
+Trajectories with mixed types or with non-numeric types will be ignored.

 As for the *trajectory* category, we will ignore all subjects except the ones that underwent a FMT, so for all other samples (both for the HMP and FMT), we